Holistic medicine sings their praises, and even scientists are starting to take notice of the many benefits adaptogenic mushrooms can provide.

 Adaptogenic mushrooms have a lot of potential benefits for stress relief.
 The lion’s mane mushroom, in particular, is incredibly beneficial for mental health.
 This mushroom appears to relieve stress levels and anxiety, as well as reduce symptoms of depression.

-A Japanese study examined the effects of lion’s mane on anxiety and depressive symptoms in menopausal women.
+Japanese study examined the effects of lion’s mane on anxiety and depressive symptoms in menopausal women.
 After taking a lion’s mane supplement for 4 weeks, these women reported feeling less depressed and anxious than they did at the beginning of the trial, while the women who were taking a placebo did not report an improvement in their symptoms.

 Lion’s mane also appears to benefit people with ADHD.
 This adaptogenic mushroom reduces stress and anxiety common in ADHD and improves memory and focus without interfering with ADHD medication.